 2. Information We Collect About You

-Registration, Services and Account Information.
-You can browse the Site without registering for an account with us.
-When you register an account or use certain of our services (including, but not limited to, Site email account(s), CV Builder, CV Check, CV Guide, Cover Letter Builder, Cover Letter Tips, My Perfect CV, CV Review, CV Writing, CV Services and Search Jobs), create a profile, create a CV, search for or purchase services, or otherwise engage with our Site, you must provide certain Information such as a username and a valid email address.
+(a) Registration, Services and Account Information.
+You can browse the Site without registering for an account with us in that case we may collect information regarding your device, geolocation data, behavioral, target job and target profile.
+When you register an account or use certain of our services (including, but not limited to, Site email account(s), CV Builder, CV Check, CV Guide, Cover Letter Builder, Cover Letter Tips, My Perfect CV, CV Review, CV Writing, CV Services and Search Jobs), create a profile, create a CV, search for or purchase services, or otherwise engage with our Site, you must provide certain information such as a username and a valid email address otherwise, you will not be able to create an account.
 You must also provide payment Information such as credit or debit card information, name and billing address in order to purchase services.
 This Information is only associated with your account after you have signed in as a registered user.
+We will also collect other data you voluntarily provide, such as name, surname, contact data, and information you enter on the Site, when creating documents (for example employment status and education).

-b) Information to Respond to Your Requests.
-You may give us contact Information so we can respond to your questions and requests, as well as respond to your requests to send you newsletters and other communications.
+(b) Information to Respond to Your Requests.
+You may give us contact Information (for example, your email address) so we can respond to your questions and requests, as well as respond to your requests to send you newsletters and other communications.
 We may collect some basic Information when you access the Site with third-party login credentials, such as your name, user name, and your email address.

 (f) Mobile Information.
 By agreeing to this Policy, you consent to us collecting additional information from you if you access our Site through a mobile device (e.g. your unique device identifier, the device’s operating system, mobile carrier, location or GPS/geo-location, mobile number, your text messages, emails or email address, and user name).